plone/volto/docs/source/release-management-notes/index.md

 ```

-## Examples of breaking and non-breaking changes
+### Examples

-If there is a change in the CMS user interface that implies either a change of behavior or change of markup that improves the overall user experience, it's not a breaking change.
+If there is a change in the CMS user interface that implies either a change of behavior or change of markup that improves the overall user experience, it's a non-breaking change.
 It will be properly identified in the {doc}`../release-notes/index` as a minor change.

-Any change to a control panel is a breaking change.
+Any change to a control panel is a non-breaking change.

-If a bug is found in the text block, and the solution involves an upgrade of the Slate library, then it is not a breaking change.
+If a bug is found in the text block, and the solution involves an upgrade of the Slate library, then it is a non-breaking change.
 This is true, even if that upgrade implies a breaking change in itself.